Prof. Syed M. Imaduddin

 At Khalifa University, Imad aims to conduct design and develop medical devices for brain and cardiovascular monitoring.
 He continues his work on neuromonitoring as before.

-Postdoctoral Fellow, KU
+Postdoctoral Fellow, Khalifa University

 Interested in Joining Our Team?

-We are hiring Postdoctoral Researchers & PhD students!
+We are hiring PhD students!

 If you are passionate about research on ultrasound imaging, medical device design, or biomedical signal processing, please reach out to Prof. Imaduddin at